How data informs Volleyball Canada’s concussion strategyDecember 11, 2019

 Amid these progressive changes being made at Volleyball Canada, one of the biggest challenges remains the dissemination of information – educating athletes, parents, coaches and officials around the risks in volleyball.

 “Considering and learning about the value of harmonized approach and adopting that into our protocol has been critical,” said MacDonald.
 “Providing guidance based on evidence and best practices is something SIRC has really led on, and been incredibly helpful and beneficial for us as a NSO.”

 Informed by data, volleyball’s decision-makers have been empowered to make important change.
 Proper education requires time, but the sport is doing everything in its power to create a safe environment.

 This blog is part of SIRC’s #HeadstrongCanada concussion awareness, prevention and management campaign.
 The campaign features tools, resources, and best practices in managing and preventing concussions in sport in Canada.
 Developed in partnership with Sport Canada, Public Health Agency of Canada and other organizations, the toolkit offers credible information and templates recognized by stakeholders throughout the sport system.

 Check out the concussion website for concussion information and tools to help your sport be concussion smart.
 For concussion information directly to your inbox, sign up for SIRC’s concussion newsletter.

 About the Author(s)

-Peter Morrow is SIRC’s Knowledge Mobilization and Communications Specialist, leading the dissemination of SIRC’s resarch, information and resources into the sport community level.
+Peter Morrow is SIRC’s Communications Specialist, leading the dissemination of SIRC’s research, information and resources into the sport community level.
 He is a multi-sport athlete, currently enjoying soccer, hockey, softball, golf and tennis.